-From the Blocking Response, it is possible to derive the receiver Blocking Level for another value of desensitization.
+From the Blocking Response, it is possible to derive the receiver Blocking Level for another value of desensitisation.

-In order to derive this new receiver Blocking Level, we assume that the Blocking Response is constant and fully linear over the complete range of desensitization from 0 to DSTANDARD.
+In order to derive this new receiver Blocking Level, we assume that the Blocking Response is constant and fully linear over the complete range of desensitisation from 0 to DSTANDARD.

 IIB-TARGET can be derived from the following equation: